How to apply for Australian student visa in 6 easy steps

 Document requirements for an Australian student visa

-But to give you a rough idea, I have compiled a list of all possible documents you might need while applying for an Australian student visa-
+But to give you a rough idea, I have compiled a list of all possible documents you might need-

 1. A copy of your passport, along with a copy of your birth certificate, national identity card, or drivers license